+Justice A R Gubbay

-Justice A.R.
-Gubbay Justice E.W.
-Sansole
+Justice E W Sansole

-- 5. The participants examined a number of papers which were presented for their consideration.
-These included papers which reviewed the development of international human rights norms particularly in the years since 1945; a paper which examined the domestic application of the African Charter on Human and Peoples' Rights; a paper on personal liberty and reasons of state; and a paper on ways in which judges, in domestic jurisdiction, may properly take into account in their daily work the norms of human rights contained in international instruments whether universal or regional. - 6.
-The participants paid especially close attention to the provision of the African Charter on Human and Peoples' Rights.
-That Charter was adopted as a regional treaty by the Organization of African Unity in 1981 and entered into force on 21 October 1986.
-At the time of the Harare meeting, 35 African countries had ratified or acceded to the Charter. - 7.
-Various opinions were expressed by the participants concerning ways of strengthening the implementation of the Charter including: - the interpretation of the provisions in the light of the jurisprudence which has developed on similar provisions in other international and regional statements of human rights; - the clarification and strict interpretation of some of the provisions which are derogating from important human rights; and - enlargement, at an appropriate time, of the machinery provided by the Charter for the consideration of complaints and the provision of effective remedies in cases of violation. - 8.
-In particular the participants noted that: - the opening recital of the Charter of the United Nations contains a ringing re-affirmation of 'faith in fundamental human rights, in the dignity and worth of the human person and in the equal rights of men and women'; - the Charter of the Organization of African Unity includes reference to 'freedom, equality, justice and legitimate aspirations of the African peoples'; - the Preamble to the African Charter on Human and Peoples' Rights proclaims that fundamental human rights stem from the attributes of human beings and that this justifies their international protection; - the freedom movement in Africa has had as a central tenet the total liberation of Africa, the peoples of which are still struggling for their dignity and genuine independence which dignity and independence can only be realized fully if the internationally recognized human rights norms are observed and fully protected; - there is a close inter-linkage between civil and political rights and economic and social rights; neither category of human rights can be fully realized without the enjoyment of the other.
-Indeed, as President Mugabe said at the opening of the colloquium: "The denial of human rights and fundamental freedoms is not only an individual tragedy, but also creates conditions of social and political unrest, sowing seeds of violence and conflict within and between societies and nations."
+5 The participants examined a number of papers which were presented for their consideration.
+These included papers which reviewed the development of international human rights norms particularly in the years since 1945; a paper which examined the domestic application of the African Charter on Human and Peoples' Rights; a paper on personal liberty and reasons of state; and a paper on ways in which judges, in domestic jurisdiction, may properly take into account in their daily work the norms of human rights contained in international instruments whether universal or regional.

+6 The participants paid especially close attention to the provision of the African Charter on Human and Peoples' Rights.
+That Charter was adopted as a regional treaty by the Organisation of African Unity in 1981 and entered into force on 21 October 1986.
+At the time of the Harare meeting, 35 African countries had ratified or acceded to the Charter.

+7 Various opinions were expressed by the participants concerning ways of strengthening the implementation of the Charter including:

+- the interpretation of the provisions in the light of the jurisprudence which has developed on similar provisions in other international and regional statements of human rights; - the clarification and strict interpretation of some of the provisions which are derogating from important human rights; - enlargement, at an appropriate time, of the machinery provided by the Charter for the consideration of complaints and the provision of effective remedies in cases of violation.

+8 In particular the participants noted that:

+- the opening recital of the Charter of the United Nations contains a ringing re-affirmation of 'faith in fundamental human rights, in the dignity and worth of the human person and in the equal rights of men and women'; - the Charter of the Organisation of African Unity includes reference to 'freedom, equality, justice and legitimate aspirations of the African peoples'; - the Preamble to the African Charter on Human and Peoples' Rights proclaims that fundamental human rights stem from the attributes of human beings and that this justifies their international protection; - the freedom movement in Africa has had as a central tenet the total liberation of Africa, the peoples of which are still struggling for their dignity and genuine independence which dignity and independence can only be realised fully if the internationally recognised human rights norms are observed and fully protected; - there is a close inter-linkage between civil and political rights and economic and social rights; neither category of human rights can be fully realised without the enjoyment of the other.
+Indeed, as President Mugabe said at the opening of the colloquium: "The denial of human rights and fundamental freedoms is not only an individual tragedy, but also creates conditions of social and political unrest, sowing seeds of violence and conflict within and between societies and nations." - 9 The participants were encouraged in their work by the declaration of President Mugabe that the nations of Africa, having freed themselves of colonial rule and the derogations from respect for human rights involved in such rule, have a particular duty to observe and respect the fundamental human rights for which they have sacrificed so much to win, including the struggle against racial discrimination in all aspects.
+The ultimate achievement of the freedom struggle in Africa will not be complete until the attainment throughout the continent of proper respect for the human rights of everyone as an example and inspiration to humankind everywhere.
+In the words of Nelson Mandela, to which President Mugabe drew attention, "Your freedom and mine cannot be separated."